 We have decided to let our daughter follow her dreams and pursue a career in the U.S. We would not want to obstruct your own search for a suitable candidate.
 Please do not wait for us.
 Good bye and good luck!

-As it transpired you were approached by several but – luckily for me! – apprarently you did not find any of them satisfactory.
+As it transpired you were approached by several but – luckily for me! – apparently you did not find any of them satisfactory.

 My US job offer was confirmed but there were two months to go before I would leave.
-My second PRO rushed to your town and was delighted to find that you were still a confused, uh-um, confirmed bachelor.
+My second PRO rushed to your town and was delighted to find that you were still a confused, uh-um, confirmed bachelor and happily single.
 She returned home and filed this report:

 “Six foot debonair gentleman; bespectacled; computer engineer; bachelor’s degree from this IIT; master’s degree from that IIT, returned to India after post-graduate fellowship in USA; owns his own computing firm; also owns a motorcycle!”

 We then received your horoscope.
-Our constellations were a perfect match.
-I was now ready for a formal interview.
+Our constellations were a perfect match I was now ready for a formal interview after confirming our marriage horoscope compatibility.

 I was forced into wearing a pink Mysore silk sari with loads of jasmine flowers on my long braided hair.
 Professionally dressed to woo you, we marched into your apartment with confidence.
 There you were — shy, and very tall, with thick glasses!
 We had barely exchanged a few words, but our silent dialogue was fruitful because we ended up getting married.